cj1128/ctci-review/README.md

 > Write a method to replace all spaces in a string with '%20'

 O(N): Just use a regexp to replace.

+### 1.4 Palindrome Permuatation

+> Given a string, write a function to check if it is a permutation of a palindrome.

+O(NLogN): Sort and one travesal, the string should have a pattern like `xxyyzz` or `xxyykzz`

+### 1.5 One Away

+> There are three types of edits that can be performed on strings: insert a character, remove a character or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.

+O(min(Length)): First, we compare the lengths.
+Then iterate the short string and compare characters.